AriFordsham/GHCWiki/hack-par.md

 Communication: skype (share account names), mailing list (common for parallel haskell - Patrick to organise)

+KH: I have created a new twitter account - parallelhaskell

 ### What we did and what is still to do

 [--\> back to GpHEden](gp-h-eden)